KellenJay/SQL-Data-Warehouse-Project/README.md

 - **Data Architecture**: Built a modern data warehouse using the Medallion Architecture with clearly defined Bronze, Silver, and Gold layers.
 - **ETL Pipelines**: Extracted, transformed, and loaded data from raw sources into structured layers.
 - **Data Modeling**: Designed fact and dimension tables to support efficient analytical querying.
-- **Analytics & Reporting**: Developed SQL-based reports and dashboards to turn raw data into actionable insights.

 ---